Pondidum/pondidum.github.io/_posts/2009-12-16-thanks-google-for-solving-my-problem.md

 I must say the [Quince][2] website is a good repository of UI Design Patterns, as is [Welie][3].
 I couldn't find anything like what I was after, which I guess means I shouldn't be doing it this way?

-After a while a brainwave struck me: "Gmail lets you select things, how does it do it?â€  One click on the Gmail icon and I'm presented with this:
+After a while a brainwave struck me: "Gmail lets you select things, how does it do it?â€  One click on the Gmail icon and I'm presented with this:

 ![Gmail Selection][4]